-Easier Fastening Tips
+Pro Tips For Easier Fastening

 You can fasten almost anything with precision and confidence using these pro tips.
 Read on for a career’s worth of easier fastening.

-Drive Spikes with a Demo Hammer
+Drive Spikes With a Demo Hammer

 Mauls and sledgehammers are the usual tools for driving huge nails.
-But a demolition hammer is a lot easier on your arms.
+Here’s a tip: a demolition hammer is a lot easier on your arms.
 To make it work, you need a ground rod driver, which is designed to ram electrical ground rods deep into soil.
 With a smaller demo hammer like the one shown here, you’ll still have to drill holes before you drive.
 You can rent a demo hammer and some rental centers also have ground rod drivers, or you can buy one online.
 Be careful which one you buy; the driver and the demo hammer must use the same locking system.

 Wallet-Friendly, Pro-Grade Pocket Jig